oneapi-src/oneDPL/documentation/library_guide/extension_api.rst

 The following viewable ranges (CPO's) are declared in ``oneapi::dpl::experimental::ranges`` namespace.
 Only those are allowed to use as ranges for range-based algorithms.

-* ``views::iota``.
-A range factory - generates a sequence of N elements which starts from an initial value and ends by final N-1.
+* ``views::iota``: A range factory that generates a sequence of N elements which starts from an initial value and ends by final N-1.
-* ``views::all``.
-A custom utility - represents a view of all or a part of ``sycl::buffer`` underlying elements for reading and writing on a device.
+* ``views::all``: A custom utility that represents a view of all or a part of ``sycl::buffer`` underlying elements for reading and writing on a device.
-* ``views::all_read``.
-A custom utility - represents a view of all or a part of ``sycl::buffer`` underlying elements for reading on a device.
+* ``views::all_read``: A custom utility that represents a view of all or a part of ``sycl::buffer`` underlying elements for reading on a device.
-* ``views::all_write``.
-A custom utility - represents a view of all or a part of ``sycl::buffer`` underlying elements for writing on a device.
+* ``views::all_write``: A custom utility that represents a view of all or a part of ``sycl::buffer`` underlying elements for writing on a device.
-* ``views::host_all``.
-A custom utility - represents a view of all or a part of ``sycl::buffer`` underlying elements for reading and writing on the host.
+* ``views::host_all``: A custom utility that represents a view of all or a part of ``sycl::buffer`` underlying elements for reading and writing on the host.
-* ``views::subrange``.
-A utility - represents a view of USM data range defined by a two USM pointers.
+* ``views::subrange``: A utility that represents a view of USM data range defined by a two USM pointers.
-* ``views::zip``.
-A custom range adapter - produces one ``zip_view`` from other several views.
+* ``views::zip``: A custom range adapter that produces one ``zip_view`` from other several views.
-* ``views::transform``.
-A range adapter - represents a view of a underlying sequence after applying a transformation to each element.
+* ``views::transform``: A range adapter that represents a view of a underlying sequence after applying a transformation to each element.
-* ``views::reverse``.
-A range adapter - produces a reversed sequence of elements provided by another view.
+* ``views::reverse``: A range adapter that produces a reversed sequence of elements provided by another view.
-* ``views::take``.
-A range adapter - produces a view of the first N elements from another view.
+* ``views::take``: A range adapter that produces a view of the first N elements from another view.
-* ``views::drop``.
-A range adapter - produces a view excluding the first N elements from another view.
+* ``views::drop``: A range adapter that produces a view excluding the first N elements from another view.

 Example of Range-based API Usage
 --------------------------------